-- 2.1 The Board shall appoint CGC members, considering their capabilities and working experiences that are beneficial to OR business, as well as their integrity, trustworthiness and business ethics. - 2.2 The CGC members shall not be the Chairman of the Board of Directors or an executive director. - 2.3 The CGC shall appoint a capable person to serve as its secretary to be responsible for meeting arrangement and supporting other duties assigned by the CGC.
+- 2.1 The Board shall appoint the Corporate Governance and Sustainable Development Committee members, considering their capabilities and working experiences that are in line with OR business, as well as their honesty, trustworthiness, and good business ethics. - 2.2 The Corporate Governance and Sustainable Development Committee members must not be the Chairman or Board of Directors who are Executive Directors. - 2.3 The Corporate Governance and Sustainable Development Committee shall appoint a capable person to serve as its secretary to be responsible for supporting the operation of the Corporate Governance and Sustainable Development Committee, meeting arrangement, and other duties assigned by the Corporate Governance and Sustainable Development Committee.

-3. Duties and Responsibilities of the CGC
+3. Duties and Responsibilities of the Corporate Governance and Sustainable Development Committee

-- 3.1 To define Corporate Governance Policy and code of business conduct and ethics, and anti-fraud and anti-corruption policy, sustainability management and corporate social responsibility according to the corporate governance system, and propose to the Board of Directors to set as the Company's rules and regulations, in alignment with principles, standards and requirements of various institutions or regulators governing listed companies, such as the Stock Exchange of Thailand (SET), the Securities and Exchange Commission (SEC) to support OR's strategy and goals. - 3.2 To advise and recommend the Board of Directors to ensure the operations is conforming to good corporate governance principles and business ethics. - 3.3 To approve OR's corporate governance objectives, goals, strategies, management framework, policy and approaches as well as regularly reviewing OR's corporate governance directions to be in line with the Company's goals and strategies. - 3.4 To regulate, support and monitor the implementation of corporate governance, sustainability management, corporate social responsibility and report to the Board of Directors to ensure the alignment of the Company's operations with the established policies and guidelines for continuous development and enhancement of OR's corporate governance.
-In case of any important factor or event with potential and significant impact on the Company, the CGC must immediately report to the Board of Directors for urgent consideration and decision making. - 3.5 To annually review the suitability of the Corporate Governance Committee Charter.
-The revised Charter must be submitted for approval of the Board of Directors. - To define policy, establish governance frameworks, support and monitor handling of complaints, fraud and non-compliance reports.
+- 3.1 The Corporate Governance - (1) To define Good Corporate Governance policies and a code of business conduct comprising appropriate guidelines and anti-corruption practices according to the policies, and propose to the Board of Directors to set as the company's rules and regulations, consistent with the principles, standards and requirements of various institutions or regulators, such as the Stock Exchange of Thailand (SET), the Securities and Exchange Commission (SEC) to support OR's strategy and goals. - (2) To regulate, support, and monitor the implementation of Good Corporate Governance and report to the Board of Directors to ensure that the Company operates in accordance with the established policies and guidelines, in order to continuously develop and enhance OR's Corporate Governance.
+In case of important factors or events that may potentially affect the Company significantly, the Committee must report to the Board of Directors immediately for urgent consideration and decision making. - (3) To effectively approve OR's vision, missions, strategies, and management framework, including reviewing OR's Good Corporate Governance policies on a regular basis to ensure they are in line with the Company's goals and strategies.